meteor-vue/vue-meteor/packages/vue-ssr/README.md

 **:warning: All your client-side code should be available on the server (which means they shouldn't be in a `client` folder), and the code and libraries should be able to run on the server.**

-*:warning: vuex & apollo are not tested yet.*

 Wrap your Vue root instance in a `createApp` function and export it, alongside with the router instance:

 ```javascript